U.S. tells consumers to stop using fire-prone Samsung phones

 One pain point is that the devices are now off limits in a typically high-use setting: aboard planes.

 Aviation authorities and airlines from North America to Europe and Asia have issued bans or guidance on the phones.
-On Thursday, the U.S. Federal Aviation Administration (FAA) said travelers should not use or charge them while in the air, or stow them in checked luggage.
+On Thursday, the U.S. Federal Aviation Administration said travellers should not use or charge them while in the air, or stow them in checked luggage.

 While experts say the bans may be tough for airlines to enforce, they nonetheless may deter would-be customers of the Note 7 in addition to annoying existing customers.